syeo-1/caesar-cipher-ruby/README.md

-simple caesar cipher for encoding/decoding messages
+simple caesar cipher for encoding/decoding messages written in Ruby